A Benchmark Study on Calibration: Related Works

 \section{Related Works}

 \textbf{Calibration Metrics} Extensive research has been done on calibration metrics, which is crucial for measure the reliability of predictions.
-The Expected Calibration Error (ECE) is a widely used metric introduced by Naeini et al. \cite{naeini2015obtaining}, which quantifies the absolute difference between predicted confidence and empirical accuracy.
-However, ECE is susceptible to estimator bias, complicating its estimation \cite{nixon2019measuring, vaicenavicius2019evaluating, gupta2021distribution}.
-To address the bias-variance trade-off, adaptive binning techniques such as Equal Mass Binning calibration error ($\text{ECE}{em}$) have been proposed by Kumar et al. \cite{kumar2019verified} and Nixon et al. \cite{nixon2019measuring}.
-In multi-class settings, class-wise calibration errors, including Classwise Equal-Width Binning calibration error (cwCE) and Classwise Equal-Mass Binning calibration error ($\text{cwCE}{em}$), offer potential solutions \cite{kumar2019verified}.
-Alternatives to ECE encompass likelihood-based measures, the Brier score \cite{brier1950verification}, and Bayesian methods \cite{gelman2013philosophy}.
-Zhang et al.\cite{zhang2020mixnmatch} proposed the Top-Label calibration error using Kernel Density Estimation (KDECE) to avoid binning schemes.
-Gupta et al.\cite{gupta2020calibration} introduced the Kolmogorov-Smirnov calibration error (KSCE), which uses the Kolmogorov-Smirnov test to compare empirical cumulative distribution functions.
-Additionally, Kumar et al. suggested the Maximum Mean calibration error~\cite{kumar2018trainable} (MMCE), a differentiable estimator that compares the Top-Label confidence with the conditional accuracy. \textbf{Empirical Study on Calibration}~There have been limited studies on evaluating the calibration of uncertainty estimates in deep learning models.
-Guo et al. \cite{guo2017calibration} discovered that many models with deeper or wider architectures are poorly calibrated and suggested a simple post-processing method called temperature scaling that can substantially improve calibration.
-In a recent study, Minderer et al. \cite{minderer2021revisiting} revisited the calibration of modern neural networks, such as MLP-mixer \cite{tolstikhin2021mlp} and ViT \cite{dosovitskiy2020image}, and found that these new, larger models outperform CNNs.
-They also examined the impact of training frameworks like SimCLR~\cite{chen2020simple} and CLIP~\cite{radford2021learning}.
-However, these studies are based on a limited set of model architectures, and more research is needed to generalize their findings.
+The Expected Calibration Error (ECE) is a widely used metric introduced by \citet{naeini2015obtaining}, which quantifies the absolute difference between predicted confidence and empirical accuracy.
+However, ECE is susceptible to estimator bias, complicating its estimation \citep{nixon2019measuring, vaicenavicius2019evaluating, gupta2021distribution}.
+To address the bias-variance trade-off, adaptive binning techniques such as Equal Mass Binning calibration error ($\text{ECE}{em}$) have been proposed by \citet{kumar2019verified} and \citet{nixon2019measuring}.
+In multi-class settings, class-wise calibration errors, including Classwise Equal-Width Binning calibration error (cwCE) and Classwise Equal-Mass Binning calibration error ($\text{cwCE}{em}$), offer potential solutions \citep{kumar2019verified}.
+Alternatives to ECE encompass likelihood-based measures, the Brier score \citep{brier1950verification}, and Bayesian methods \citep{gelman2013philosophy}. \citet{zhang2020mixnmatch} proposed the Top-Label calibration error using Kernel Density Estimation (KDECE) to avoid binning schemes. \citet{gupta2020calibration} introduced the Kolmogorov-Smirnov calibration error (KSCE), which uses the Kolmogorov-Smirnov test to compare empirical cumulative distribution functions.
+Additionally, \citet{kumar2018trainable} suggested the Maximum Mean calibration error (MMCE), a differentiable estimator that compares the Top-Label confidence with the conditional accuracy.